6892 - 進階設計專題(二):未來城市(智能仿生設計) 英授 Taught in English

 •Compete in the 2020 Biomimicry Global Design Challenge.

-This cross-disciplinary and translational biological strategies-design emulation module aims to create leverage ability for life friendly conditions conducive to all life on earth.
-Students are expected to learn to reinvent problems confronting safe operating space for future development in urbanism, or in architectural designs , or of artefacts, and or all scales of innovative designs, including planetary, outer and inter-planetary space exploration designs.
-Students will enable integration of relevant spatial analytical tools with the core nature-based design foundation for sustainable innovation and economy founded in biomimicry .
+This cross-disciplinary and translated biological strategies-design emulation module aims to create leverage ability for life friendly conditions conduct to all life on earth.
+Students are expected to learn to reinvent problems confronting safe operating space for future development in urbanism, or in architectural designs, or of artefacts, and or all scales of innovative designs, including planetary, outer and inter-planetary space exploration designs.
+Students will enable integration of relevant spatial analytical tools with the core nature-based design foundation for sustainable innovation and economy founded in biomimicry.

 This approach aims to bridge between disciplines, between nature and human, between students and faculties of multiple learning and co-creation.